EthanOwusu/Projects/README.md

 ## Focus
 - Statistical analysis and inference in R and Python
-- Applying machine learning various data
+- Applying machine learning to various datasets
 - Emphasis on methodology and interpretation

 ### Projects